Dynamic DNS (DynDNS)

 Domain name: www.yourdomain.com

-A dynamic DNS client for MacOS with native Joker.com support is "IP Monitor" from Appquarter.com.
+A dynamic DNS client for MacOSX with native Joker.com support is "IP Monitor" from Appquarter.com.

 It is also available from the Mac Appstore.